rubyonracetracks/tutorial-rails-rubymn2/04-02-forhire_show.md

                                   title: 'James Bond 2006-')
 end
 ```
+* Enter the command "sh testc.sh".
+Now the test fails because the "show" action is not provided in the forhire controller.

 #### Test Fixture Problems
 * As you can see, this app does NOT use forhire test fixtures.
 That's because my attempts to use forhire test fixtures did not pan out.